8 Deployment Platforms Compared: Which Ships Fastest in 2026?

 6. Cloudflare Pages

-Static site hosting on the Cloudflare edge network with Workers integration for server-side logic.
+Static site hosting on the Cloudflare edge network (300+ locations) with Workers integration for server-side logic.
 Unlimited bandwidth on all plans including free.
-Builds run on fast V8 isolates.
+Builds run on fast V8 isolates with Node.js compatibility mode support.
+The free plan offers 500 builds per month.
+Pages Functions enable server-side rendering without separate Workers configuration.

 Pros

-- +Fastest TTFB thanks to the global Cloudflare network
+- +Fastest TTFB globally thanks to the 300+ location Cloudflare edge network

-- +Workers integration for API routes and middleware
+- +Workers integration for API routes, middleware and server-side rendering

 Cons